masaun/masaun/README.md

 I'm a blockchain developer who implement a smart contract in Solidity (+ Foundry, Hardhat) on Ethereum and EVM compatible chains.

-I'm also a ZK developer who implement ZK circuit in Noir, Circom / ZK application in zkVM like SP1 (Succinct), RISC Zero.
+I'm also a ZK developer who implement a ZK circuit in Noir, Circom, zkVM (i.e. SP1, RISC Zero) and integrate these ZK (Zero-Knowledge) implementation with a smart contract on blockchain.

 <br>